MrMarysville/printavochat/memory-bank/progress.md

   - Added skeleton loading states for improved perceived performance
   - Implemented global search in navigation for easy access to orders and customers
   - Enhanced error displays with actionable information

+# Project Progress: Printavo Integration

+## What Works Now

+### Printavo GraphQL MCP Server
+- **Complete implementation**: Created a fully functional Printavo GraphQL MCP server
+- **Server Components**:
+  - Main server code for registration and configuration
+  - Tools implementation for all operations
+  - GraphQL queries and mutations definitions
+  - TypeScript type definitions for Printavo data
+  - Input type definitions for mutations
+- **Authentication**: Successfully connecting to Printavo API with proper credentials
+- **All Read Operations**: All read tools have been implemented and registered:
+  - Account and user information retrieval
+  - Order, quote, invoice management
+  - Customer and contact information
+  - Line items and products
+  - Tasks, inquiries, and statuses
+- **All Write Operations**: All mutation tools have been implemented and registered:
+  - Status updates
+  - Customer and contact creation/updates
+  - Quote and invoice operations
+  - Line item management
+  - Address and transaction operations

+## In Progress / Next Steps

+### Server Enhancements
+- **Testing**: Comprehensive testing of all implemented tools
+- **Error Handling**: Adding more robust error handling for API issues
+- **Documentation**: Creating detailed usage examples
+- **Rate Limiting**: Implementing rate limiting handling

+### Integration with Other Systems
+- Connecting the MCP server to other applications
+- Creating higher-level tools that combine multiple operations

+## Known Issues and Challenges

+### Technical Issues
+- MCP host system may not recognize new tools after rebuilds (requires restart)
+- Some complex mutations require careful validation to prevent errors
+- Error handling can be improved with retries and better error messages

+### Future Considerations
+- Performance monitoring for high-volume usage
+- More sophisticated error handling and recovery
+- Enhanced documentation with examples for each tool